GerardWassink/GAW_Speedometer/README.md

 ## Scale
 In model railroading the scale of course is important for the speed calculation.
 The default scale in this program is N-scale which is 1:160.
-This default scale for the measurements can be altered to in total 8 NMRA scales.
+This scale for the measurements can be altered to in total 8 NMRA scales (choice 1).
 The scale selection menu looks as follows: